Start9Labs/documentation/site/source/support/faq/faq-services.rst

 What does it mean when Vaultwarden says "This browser requires HTTPS to use the web vault" upon creating an account or loging in to my Vaultwarden onion?
 ---------------------------------------------------------------------------------------------------------------------------------------------------------
 You will need to tell your browser to treat .onion URLs as a "secure context".
-You will need to follow this guide to configure :ref:`Tor on Firefox<tor-firefox>`.
+You will need to follow this guide to configure :ref:`Tor on Firefox<connecting-ff>`.

 Can the browser extension be used with Bitwarden hosted on StartOS?
 -------------------------------------------------------------------